 - Once the fire has died down, put it out by pouring water over it (beware of smoke and ash on the rise when you do this).

-It’s true!
-There is actually a National S’mores Day; August 10 marks the spot on the calendar.
-No one person gets to take credit in the history books for the invention of the s’more, but the treat showed up around the turn of the 20th century when commercial marshmallows came on the scene.
-It was a word-of-mouth craze until the recipe for s’mores was first printed in the 1927 Girl Scout Handbook–then, into pop culture it went.
+Did You Know?
+There is actually a National S'mores Day on August 10.
+No one person gets to take credit in the history books for the invention of the s'more, but the treat showed up around the turn of the 20th century when commercial marshmallows came on the scene.
+It was a word-of-mouth craze until the recipe for s'mores was first printed in the 1927 Girl Scout Handbook.
+The rest is pop-culture history.